 In addition to being a prequel(ish) causing issues, Star Trek: Discovery sets itself far too closely to The Original Series’ universe.
 This includes cramming Sarek in as often as possible and throwing Spock’s name about to throw Trek fans a bone.
 This happens in big ways (not one but two episodes featuring Harry Mudd) and in little ways (a list of captains showing ones from past shows), but it happens at least once per episode prior to the mid-season finale.

 The most frustrating thing about these references to past shows isn’t that they’re constantly rammed down our throat (though that’s not great) but that so much about the rest of Star Trek: Discovery is telling us how different and edgy it is trying to be.
 It feels like two show runners had two different visions for Star Trek: Discovery and, instead of reconciling, they’re just playing tug of war with the show’s direction.

 Back to the Klingons.
 Am I the only person who thinks they look like Coneheads?
 (Autocorrect wanted to change that to ‘boneheads’ so I guess at least it’s on my side.)
 Am I also supposed to believe this race not only has warp capabilities but also advanced cloaking technology, yet they don’t have a fluent grasp on their own language?
 The Klingons in Star Trek: Discovery sound like they are struggling with every word.

 [Full disclosure: The Klingons didn’t bother me in the first two episodes.
 As the series progressed though, they definitely started grating on my nerves.]

 Despite all of this, I did find several things I liked about Star Trek: Discovery.

-Anthony Rapp’s Lt Stamets has interesting character development from the start of the series to the series finale.
+Anthony Rapp’s Lt Stamets has interesting character development from the start of the series to the mid-season finale.

 Despite the character’s inconsistency, Jason Isaacs does a great job selling both sides of Lorca’s personality.